foundry-rs/book/src/migrating-to-v1/migrating-to-v1.md

 ### I need support.
 Where do I go?

-The [dev Telegram](https://t.me/foundry_rs) is available for any concerns you may have that are not covered in this guide.
+The [dev Telegram](https://t.me/foundry_rs) is available for general conversation around Foundry and its features, while the [support Telegram](https://t.me/foundry_support) is available for any concerns you may have that are not covered in this guide.